Things to do in Tierras Altas de Chiriqui, Panama

 The higher the altitude, the colder the water gets.
 The water in these places can reach 14 Celsius (57,2 Fahrenheit), so don't expect to swim everywhere.
 You should be careful with the flash floods.
 Do not go to rivers in rainy season, even if it looks like there's no rain where you are, in the top of the mountains it could be a different story ...

-Many of the tourist attractions of Tierras Altas have schedules and variable opening days.
-We'd recommend to call to make sure that they are open the day you want to visit it.
+Many of the tourist attractions of Tierras Altas have different schedules and aren't open every day.
+We'd recommend to call to make sure that they are open the day you want to visit.

 Volcan Canopy Park